meta-llama/llama-stack-apps/examples/E2E-RAG-App/README.md

 4. ChromaDB docker will also start.
 This docker will host the chroma database that can interact with llama-stack.

 5. Lastly, Llama-stack docker will start.
-The `llama_stack_start.sh` control the docker startup behavior, change it if needed.
-It will first run the ingestion pipeline to convert all the documents into MarkDown files.
-Then, it will run llama-stack server based on the  `llama_stack_run.yaml` config.
+The `llama_stack_start.sh` controls the docker startup behavior.
+Change it if needed.
+It will first run the ingestion pipeline to convert all the documents into Markdown files.
+Then, it will run Llama Stack server based on the  `llama_stack_run.yaml` config.
 Once the server is ready, then it will run the `gradio_interface.py` which will insert document chunks into memory_bank and start the UI for user interaction.

 6. `gradio_interface.py` will show a public link.
 You can access the gradio UI by putting this link to the browser.
 Then you can start your chat in the gradio web page.